Do you have fond memories from childhood of watching, fascinated, as the ornaments on our Christmas tree sparkled in the fairy light glow?

 To be honest, the ornaments are even better in real life than photos can portray.
 I just love them.

-I chose this category because, like many chicken-lovers, I also love animals.
-I like my festive tree to reflect the passions of myself and my family.
+I chose this category because, if you're a chicken-lover, you'll probably love other animals, too.
+If you're anything like me, you'll like your festive tree to reflect the passions of yourself and your family.

 And I've found that the first of this collection - the paw print - is a lovely gift for anyone who's lost a beloved dog during the year.